AOrto/AOrto.github.io/README.md

 gate code: 3185

+June 20 YSA Float Trip at Raber Farm .
+Single Adult Aloha Party in Clovis.
+June 26 Stake Tabernacle Choir Watch Party.
+Must register for a free ticket.
-July 5: United Worldwide Fast for Religious Liberty
+July 5 United Worldwide Fast for Religious Liberty.
+Also July 11 new and returning member Fresno Temple Baptism trip.
+Sign up with President Orton or President Raber.
+If your temple recommend is expired, make an appointment with President Orton ASAP.
+August 8 Branch Clothing Exchange.
+Looking for donations of gently used, clean clothing to give away to the community.
+See Brother Curtis for more info.

-If you see this, ask President Orton: what is love?
+If you see this, ask President Orton: whats your roman empire?
 ---

 For any questions, please contact The Missionaries at (559)231-0649